BarSnir/cfk-gitops/README.md

-Demo perposes with ArgoCD,
+Demo purposes with ArgoCD,
 Inpsierd by https://github.com/sotojuan2/cfk-gitops

-Not for proudction perposes!
+Not for production purposes!